 - Simufilam is a novel molecule.
-We own exclusive, worldwide rights to simufilam and related technologies, without financial obligations to any third party. - Composition of matter patent protection for simufilam and other novel filaminbinding molecules includes six issued patents and currently runs through 2033. - In the U.S., there is no patent protection for SavaDx, which we believe can be protected by trade secrets, know-how and other proprietary rights technology.
+We own exclusive, worldwide rights to simufilam and related technologies, without financial obligations to any third party. - Composition of matter patent protection for simufilam and other novel filaminbinding molecules includes six issued patents and currently runs through 2033.

+• In the U.S., there is no patent protection for SavaDx, which is protected by trade secrets, know-how and other proprietary rights technology.